 Clinical Assistant Professor

-Born in Istanbul, Berin Golonu holds a PhD (2017) from the Visual and Cultural Studies Program at the University of Rochester.
-Her research interests include Middle Eastern modern and contemporary art, Ottoman art, Orientalism, art and environmentalism in developing Asian countries, and photographic histories of the Middle East.
-Her main research project titled “Modernizing Nature/Naturalizing Modernization: Late Ottoman and Early Turkish Republican Landscape Imagery, 1876-1939” looks at how processes of nation-building, economic development, and imperatives for conservation and preservation are reflected in the region’s modern landscape imagery.
-Two research articles stemming from this main research topic are currently under publication; one will appear in the peer reviewed Journal of Art Historiography, and another will be included as a chapter in the book Commoning the City, edited by Güldem Baykal Büyüksaraç and Derya Özkan.
+Born in Istanbul, Berin Golonu holds a PhD (2017) from the Visual and Cultural Studies Program at the University of Rochester, an MA (2003) from the California College of the Arts and a BA (1993) from Vassar College.
+Golonu’s research interests include Middle Eastern modern and contemporary art, Ottoman and Orientalist art and visual culture, art and environmentalism in developing Asian countries, and photographic histories of the Middle East.
+Her book project “Modernizing Nature/Naturalizing Modernization: Late Ottoman and Early Turkish Republican Landscape Imagery, 1876-1939” looks at how processes of nation-building, economic development, and imperatives for conservation and preservation are reflected in the region’s modern landscape imagery.